Are you worried whether your child is getting as much playtime as you did when you were younger?

 Here are some guidelines to help you with your search.

 - Find a multi-tasking toy: Young children like to use toys in multiple ways.
 That’s why toys like blocks are such a good choice.
-They can build so many different structures and they’ll incite a child’s imagination as well.
+They can build so many different structures, and they’ll incite a child’s imagination as well.

 - Find toys they can continue to use as they age: Some toys are only interesting for a very small window of time for a child.
-But after a couple weeks or so, they never get used again — they’re completely abandoned and forgotten.
-Some good choices of toys that can grow with your child include dollhouses, trains, stuffed animals, and action figures (source).
+But after a couple of weeks or so, they never get used again — they’re completely abandoned and forgotten.
+Some good choices of toys that can grow with your child include dollhouses, trains, stuffed animals, and action figures (3).

 - Look for toys that require problem-solving and exploration: Kids like to figure things out on their own.
-It’s good for their brains and it gives them a sense of accomplishment.
+It’s good for their brains, and it gives them a sense of accomplishment.
 Toys in this category include puzzles, clay, and nesting cups.